-Suhani had started Kumon when she was only 4 years old.
-Over her three years on the Kumon program, she had progressed to the stage where at least in Kumon terms, she was way ahead in math compared to her age, as she had already completed F series (fractions) twice at Kumon.
-Her ranking at Kumon was at or better than 90 percentile amongst Kumon students.
-Generally speaking, the parents of the Kumon students are very focused on academics and are determined to make sure their kids excel in school.
-Therefore, we thought if she was 90 percentile in Kumon she ought to be far above average in the school district; of course, that’s why we would send her to Kumon.
-So, what happened?
+Suhani had started when she was only 4 years old.
+Over her three years on the , she had progressed to the stage where at least in terms, she was way ahead in compared to her age, as she had already completed F series (fractions set) twice at .
+Her ranking at was at or better than the 90th percentile amongst .

-We also noticed that, in her school homework, she struggled with questions that required more analytical thinking e.g. word problems and she struggled with showing her work.
+We also noticed that, in her .
+Like when confronted with a , she often struggled with showing her work. , she struggled with questions that required more analytical thinking and

-(As an aside, we’ve seen similar weaknesses in the hundreds of ex and current Kumon students who have taken Grade matched Thinkster diagnostic tests.)
+(As a side note, we’ve seen similar weaknesses in the hundreds of ex and current who have taken Thinkster Skills Assessments.)

-As parents, we felt that it was due to Kumon’s focus solely on arithmetic, but we hoped (perhaps wishfully) that she would overcome this obstacle eventually.
+As parents, we felt that it was due to , but we hoped (perhaps wishfully) that she would overcome this obstacle eventually.‘s focus solely on arithmetic

 We were afraid that we were making her into an arithmetic wonk.